HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 ## Duplication level determination

 It's best to determine the level of alignment duplication in all samples, and set the target level to the lowest observed.
-Typically 5-20% duplication rates is not uncommon in many ChIPSeq samples.
-If all samples have 1-2% duplication or less, then de-duplication could be skipped, as it likely won't significantly alter levels.
+A 5-20% duplication rates is not uncommon in many ChIPSeq samples.
+If all samples have 1% duplication or less, then de-duplication could be skipped, as it likely won't significantly alter levels.

     $ bam_partial_dedup.pl -i file1.bam